 Associate Head Coach

-Liam Connors is in fifth year on the UNLV coaching staff after being hired in May of 2010, and was promoted to Associate Head Coach in August of 2013.
+Liam Connors is in seventh year on the UNLV coaching staff after being hired in May of 2010, and was promoted to Associate Head Coach in August of 2013.
+He has been key to the Rebels rise back to national prominence, and in 2014 received the Glenn ‘Mooch’ Myernick NSCAA West Region Assistant Coach of the Year honor after helping UNLV to the WAC championship and a spot in the NCAA Tournament.

 Connors came to Las Vegas after spending two seasons as assistant coach at his alma mater, the University of Redlands in California.
 As an assistant for the Bulldogs, he assisted in all aspects of running the team while also serving as the recruiting coordinator.
 He also spent a year as an assistant coach for Millikin University in Decatur, Ill.